KonashenkovKonstantin/proekspert/README.md

 ## Changes, assumptions and limitations about current implemetation
 - Ant has been removed by Maven.
 This change has been confirmed by 'Grete Tammlo'
-- This programm was written with assumption that until of file isn't finished program doesn't print any info statistics about log file
+- This program was written with assumption that until of file isn't finished program doesn't print any info statistics about log file
-- This programm was written with assumption that if log file contains any invalid lines, these lines are ignored
+- This program was written with assumption that if log file contains any invalid lines, these lines are ignored
-- This programm was written with limitation of <how much to print of resources with highest average request duration> parameter.
+- This program was written with limitation of <how much to print of resources with highest average request duration> parameter.
 This limit is 1000.
 It's an artificial limitation used for sake of test task.